MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-create-a-simple-project.md

 ## Create a Scene with Mesh Cloud Scripting

-The following instructions show how to create a simple environment with a cube that rotates when a user clicks on it.
+The following instructions show how to create a simple environment with a Cube that rotates when a user clicks on it.

 1. Go to the article named *Create new or update an existing project*.
 If you're creating a new project, make sure you follow all the steps in the section named [**Create a new project**](../../build-your-basic-environment/create-a-new-project-or-update.md#create-a-new-project).
 If you're updating an existing project, do the same for the section named [**Update an existing project**](../../build-your-basic-environment/create-a-new-project-or-update.md#update-an-existing-project).